nogermsau/nogerms.github.io/_commercial/fogging-and-misting.md

           <div class="service-details mb-40">
             <p>Our unique product benefits include:</p>
             <h5>LONG LASTING ADVANCED ANTIMICROBIAL TECHNOLOGY</h5>
-            <p>Once applied, our product stays active for up to 30 days protection on surfaces, providing confidence that the environment is microbiologically safe.</p>
+            <p>Once applied, our product stays active for up to 30 days  on surfaces, providing confidence that the environment is microbiologically safe.</p>
             <h5>KILLS 99.99% OF GERMS, VIRUSES AND BACTERIA</h5>
             <p>Our services provides cost effective broad-spectrum antimicrobial protection which is effective against a wide range of disease causing bacteria.
 Our surface spray significantly reduces the spread of harmful bacteria, viruses, fungi, mould and yeast, lasting up to 30 days on treated surfaces.</p>
             <h5>SAFE AND NON TOXIC</h5>